McAssly/huffman/README.md

 # Huffman Algorithm

-Encodes then decodes the given text using the huffman algorithm To input text for encoding/decoding, write the text within sample.txt
+Encodes then decodes the given text using the huffman algorithm.\
+To input text for encoding/decoding, write the text within sample.txt

 Sample Output:\